I’m always on the lookout for new writing competitions and will update the list below as I sign up for them.

 2025

 Well, my part is done.
 It’s over.
-Now, all I can do is wait.
-I’ve written and submitted my short story, Snowball, to Writer’s Playground #10 and received confirmation that they have it.
+Now, all I can do is cross my fingers and wait.
+I’ve written and submitted my short story, Snowball, to the 10th Writer’s Playground and received confirmation that they have it.
 Yikes!

-Based on the number of participants (716), they estimate it'll take roughly 12 weeks to get my feedback and results.
-This wasn’t my first time writing for a professionally judged contest, but like the others, I probably overestimated many things—my abilities, my approach, the story concept, and basically everything else.
-So, if I don’t do well, it’s my goddamn fault.
+Based on the number of participants (716), they estimate it’ll take roughly 12 weeks to get my results and feedback—by the end of April.
+This wasn’t my first time writing for a professionally judged contest, but like the others, I overestimated many things—my abilities, approach, story concept, and basically everything else.
+So, if I do horribly, it’s my goddamn fault.

-I approached Snowball in much the same way I would a peer-judged contest like Writing Battle or Twisted Tournament, and I spent little time vetting the rules, past winning stories, or understanding my audience—the judges, obviously.
-A good strategy would have been to consider these things, but at the start, I couldn’t care less.
+I approached Snowball similar to peer-judged contests like Writing Battle or Twisted Tournament.
+I spent little time reviewing the rules, past winning stories or understanding my audience—the judges.
+A good strategy would have been to consider these things, but I couldn’t care less.
+I just wanted to write.

-Mainly, that’s because this year I vowed to write what I wanted and not focus on pleasing judges.
-If I win, I win.
+Mainly because this year, I vowed to write what I wanted and refused to focus on pleasing the judges.
+My attitude was: if I win, I win.
 As long as I’m writing what I want, that’s all that matters.

-But then a writing friend of mine, RP Mickler, brought up some valuable points while beta-reading for me.
-He made me realize that, even though I don’t care if anyone loves my story, I should care about form and craft.
+But then my writing friend, RP Mickler from Black Anvil Books, brought up some valuable points while beta-reading my story.
+He helped me realize that, even though I don’t care about the judges, I should care about form and craft regardless.
+And don’t get me wrong—I do.

-In retrospect, I do think I’ve been slacking in that area, or at least my focus has slowed in recent months.
-Thinking about it more deeply, I realize I’ve been cutting myself short—not by refusing to pander to judges, but by letting my momentum with my career and craft stall.
+In retrospect, I think my focus has been slacking in recent months.
+I realize now I’ve been cutting myself short—not by refusing to pander to judges, but by letting the momentum with my career and craft stall.
+Let’s be honest—the craft of writing may never be mastered.
+So, slacking off is a real problem in a world where I want to be taken seriously.

-RP Mickler, with Black Anvil Books, did a phenomenal job helping me with my story.
-He gave sound advice on the contest, the judges, my grammar (which I desperately need help with), and the seriousness I truly want to bring to the craft of writing.
-He made me realize that I need to try harder, take my writing career more seriously, and prioritize the basics: grammar, story structure, and form.
+RP did a phenomenal job beta-reading my story.
+He also gave sound advice on how to approach the contest, vet the judges, and improve my grammar (which I desperately needed help with).
+After speaking with him, I walked away inspired to try harder—to be more serious about the writing craft, take a critical look at my writing career, and prioritize the basics: grammar, story structure, and form.
 Not just style.

-Over ten days, I probably wrote seriously on four of them, mostly because I couldn’t connect with any of the story ideas I came up with—and because of work.
+Out of the ten days to write for Writer’s Playground, I probably wrote seriously on four of them—mostly because I couldn’t connect with any of the story ideas I came up with, and secondly, because of work.
 Luckily (if you call it luck), I had scheduled Saturday off in advance since my car was stuck in the shop.
 I wouldn’t recommend spending $1,600 on car repairs just for the sake of a writing competition—that’s not a great business strategy—but it worked out for me because I did a lot of writing that day.
+Trust me, I needed it.
 Without it, I probably wouldn’t have finished.

 My first draft was 4,265 words, but after seven rounds of revisions, I cut it down to 3,075 words—just under WP’s grace limit of 3,100.

-If you’ve read Ashtray, this story may feel slightly familiar, as the prompts I chose allowed me to explore that world again.
-The requirements were to select one of five characters and one of five settings, and I had to include a well in my story.
-Genre, theme, and other story elements were entirely up to me.
+If you’ve read Ashtray, this story may feel slightly familiar, as the prompts I chose allowed me to explore that world and its characters again.
+The requirements were to select one of five characters and one of five settings, and I had to include “a well” in my story.
+Genre, theme, and other elements were entirely up to me.

 PROMPTS: